-Non-Insulin Drug Approved for Kids with T2D by FDA
+Non-Insulin Drug Approved for Kids with Type 2 Diabetes by FDA

-On June 17th, 2019, Victoza, a liraglutide (GLP-1) injection by Novo Nordisk, was approved by the U.S. Food and Drug Administration on Monday for treatment in children as young as 10 years old and older with Type 2 diabetes. prior to this approval, Victoza was only FDA-approved to treat adults with Type 2 diabetes.
-This is the first non-insulin drug approved in almost 20 years to be used specifically for young people with Type 2 diabetes.
+On June 17th, 2019, Victoza, a liraglutide (GLP-1) injection by Novo Nordisk, was approved by the U.S. Food and Drug Administration on Monday for treatment in children as young as 10 years old and older with type 2 diabetes (T2D).
+Prior to this approval, Victoza was only FDA-approved to treat adults with type 2 diabetes.
+This is the first non-insulin drug approved in almost 20 years to be used specifically for young people with T2D.
 Metformin was approved for pediatric use in 2000.

 Approval of this drug in pediatric patients was based on data from the ELLIPSE Study (Efficacy and Safety Liraglutide in Combination with Metformin Compared to Metformin Alone in Children and Adolescents with Type 2 diabetes).